Care Calendar

 - Watch for: cutworms (chew through stem at soil line; use cardboard collars if attacked) + aphids on new growth + flea beetles on tomato foliage

-- End of Week 3 (~May 31): first sidedress feeding — 1.5 cups Garden-Tone broadcast around drip line of tomatoes + watered in; ~1 cup Berry-tone or Garden-Tone in blackberry barrel
+- End of Week 3 (~May 31): first sidedress feeding — 1.5 cups Garden-Tone broadcast around drip line of tomatoes + watered in; ~1 cup Garden-Tone (or Berry-tone) in blackberry grow bag; ~½ cup Garden-Tone scratched into top inch of jalapeño grow bag + watered

-Theme: Watch for first flowers and fruit set; deploy shade cloth.
+Theme: Watch for first flowers and fruit set; deploy shade cloth; begin pest scouting.

 | Milestone | When | What to do |